Lincoln (CDP), Vermont

 Lincoln is the central settlement and a census-designated place (CDP) in the town of Lincoln, Addison County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

-It is in the eastern part of Addison County, at the center of the town of Lincoln, in the valley of the New Haven River, a west-flowing tributary of Otter Creek and part of the Lake Champlain watershed.
+The community is in the eastern part of Addison County, at the center of the town of Lincoln, in the valley of the New Haven River, a west-flowing tributary of Otter Creek and part of the Lake Champlain watershed.
 Via West River Road, it is 5 mi northwest to Bristol, while East River Road leads southeast from Lincoln village 3 mi to South Lincoln.
 Lincoln Gap Road leaves from the southeast corner of the CDP and leads east over the crest of the Green Mountains at Lincoln Gap 8 mi to the center of Warren.